Solving the Procurement Data Dilemma: The future of technology in Procurement

-In the final interview in our series on ‘Solving the Procurement Data Dilemma,’ Gren Manuel speaks to Nic Walden.
+In the final interview in our series on ‘Solving the Procurement Data Dilemma,’ Gren Manuel speaks to Nic Walden about, what is the future of procurement technology?.
 Nic leads the procurement executive advisory programme in the UK for consultancy The Hackett Group.
 In this role Nic works with senior executives from some of the world’s leading companies to guide their transformation, and provide top quartile performance insight, research and networking for their procurement functions.

 In this interview, Nic starts by setting out his vision for Procurement in the next five years.
 Nic believes that the function will be driven by business-focused, strategic aims, with technology as an enabler.
 As a result of these technologies, Procurement will be much less about operational buying, as these activities will become largely automated or self-service, as Nic explains, “Technology is already providing some glimpses today in terms of how these things might be different.”